What Is HPV and How Do You Know if You Have It?

 Is HPV an STI?

 HPV is a sexually transmitted infection (STI/STD).
 In fact, it’s the most common sexually transmitted infection in the US and the UK.
+It is estimated that 90% of sexually active people will be infected with HPV at some point in their lives.

-You also can develop symptoms years after you have sex with someone who is infected.
-This makes it hard to know when you first became infected.
+Anyone sexually active can get HPV, even if they have had sex with only one person.
+You also can develop symptoms years after you have sex with someone who is infected making it hard to know when you first became infected.

 How can you get HPV?